Bhamidipati Kameswara Rao: Book on Bhamidipati

-Sahitya Akedemi commissioned Tallavajhula Patanjali Sastry(who is a noted short story writer and is also known for his works on tribal life and culture, theatre, cinema and music.) to write a book on Bhamidipati Kameswara Rao and the book was published recently.
+Sahitya Akedemi commissioned Tallavajhula Patanjali Sastry(who is a noted short story writer and is also known for his works on tribal life and culture, theatre, cinema, and music.) to write a book on Bhamidipati Kameswara Rao and the book was published recently.

-In the book, Author Patanjali Sastry gave a detailed picture of the life led by Bhamidipati from 1897, his birth year, till he died in 1958.
+In the book, author Patanjali Sastry gives a detailed picture of the life of Bhamidipati from 1897, his birth year, till he died in 1958.

-Author Patanjali Sastry says that apparently Bhamidipati told his son Radhakrishna, who later became a film script writer; that he committed a mistake in adapting Moliere in his works and asked his son never to follow other's works if he wanted to leave his own impression on his work.
+Author Patanjali Sastry says that apparently, Bhamidipati told his son Radhakrishna, who later became a film scriptwriter; that he committed a mistake in adapting Moliere in his works and asked his son never to follow other's works if he wanted to leave his impression on his work.

-"Though he wrote comedies, he remained an introvert and never smiled even when some one cracked a joke," informs Patanjali Sastry.
+"Though he wrote comedies, he remained an introvert and never smiled even when someone cracked a joke," informs Patanjali Sastry.

 Bhamidipati was greatly influenced by Gurajada Appa Rao’s works, especially for its modernity and use of spoken regional dialect.

 Viswanatha Satyanarayana had declared that Bhamidipati was the first and greatest humor playwright ever.

 Jayapur Maharaja accorded him the title of ‘Hasya Brahma’.

 Author Patanjali Sastry reveals how Bhamidipati never allowed his subject to be made as a film.